open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 throw.
 On a failed save, a creature suffers an effect based on its current hit points:

--   50 hit points or fewer: deafened for 1 minute
+50 hit points or fewer: deafened for 1 minute

--   40 hit points or fewer: deafened and blinded for 10 minutes
+40 hit points or fewer: deafened and blinded for 10 minutes

--   30 hit points or fewer: blinded, deafened, and stunned for 1 hour
+30 hit points or fewer: blinded, deafened, and stunned for 1 hour

--   20 hit points or fewer: killed instantly Regardless of its current
-    > hit points, a celestial, an
+20 hit points or fewer: killed instantly Regardless of its current hit points, a celestial, an

 elemental, a fey, or a fiend that fails its save is forced

-back to its plane of origin (if it isn’t there already) and can’t return to your current plane for 24 hours by any means short of a *wish* spell.
+back to its plane of origin (if it isn’t there already) and can’t return to your current plane for 24 hours by any means short of a wish spell.

 #### Dominate Beast

-> *4th-­level enchantment*
->
+##### 4th level enchantment

-> **Casting Time:** 1 action **Range:** 60 feet **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** 60 feet

+**Components:** V, S

-> **Duration:** Concentration, up to 1 minute
+**Duration:** Concentration, up to 1 minute

 You attempt to beguile a beast that you can see within range.
 It must succeed on a Wisdom saving throw or be charmed by you for the duration.